 Camp Campfire Site

-Hosting our all camp campfires and Sunday Town Hall meetings, the Camp Campfire site is a place to reflect and celebrate the natural beauty of Ojibwa.
+Hosting all of our all-camp campfires and Sunday Town Hall meetings, the Camp Campfire site is a place to reflect and celebrate the natural beauty of Ojibwa.

-We celebrate the rich history of Camp Ojibwa over the past 90+ years and built a free-standing structure for campers, staff, alumni, and guests to see the incredible artifacts, pictures, and memorabilia.
+In order to celebrate the rich history of Camp Ojibwa over the past 90+ years, we built a free-standing structure for campers, staff, alumni, and guests to see the incredible artifacts, pictures, and memorabilia.

 Lighted courts which feature two regulation sized basketball, or two regulation sized tennis courts.

-Our oldest campers cabin, and premiere accommodations.
-This lodge style cabin provides our oldest campers with a greater sense of independence and community.
-Campers are awestruck by the mystery of Cabin 14 and all strive to one day be able to stay in Cabin 14.
+Our oldest campers’ cabin, and premiere accommodations, this lodge style cabin provides our oldest campers with a greater sense of independence and community.
+Campers are awestruck by the mystery of Cabin 14 and all strive to one day make it their summer home.

 Updated health center with two exam rooms and several rooms for campers who need to be admitted to stay overnight.

-Camp Ojibwa has three public bathrooms and shower houses dispersed evenly throughout camp, conveniently situated nearby every cabin.
-Every night, the counselors make sure campers shower after the day’s activities, before bed.
+Camp Ojibwa has three public bathrooms and newly updated shower houses dispersed evenly throughout camp, conveniently situated nearby every cabin.
+Every night before bed, the counselors make sure campers shower after the day’s activities.
 Showers are available with full privacy in individual stalls with shower curtains.
 All cabins at Ojibwa have private bathrooms.

-Our featured diamond is home to Cabins 1-13.
-The cabins surround the Main Campus in a semi-circle, inviting campers to step out into the most maximally inclusive environment.
+Our featured softball diamond is home to Cabins 1-13.
+The cabins surround the Main Campus in a semicircle, inviting campers of all ages to step out into the most maximally inclusive environment.